sojomo/cv/index.md

 Surgical and intraocular laser experience in rodent retinal disease models - mouse and rat.
 Surgical experience in mini-pig corneal disease model.

+#### Harvard Medical School

+April 2021 to April 2022
+Harvard Medical School -- Cambridge, Massachusetts, United States

+ - Postgraduate certificate in Surgical Leadership
+ - Awarded 1st place (of 180 candidates) in the Capstone Projects, the signiature assignment of the course

 ## Additonal training

  - 2008, Certified completion of the Laboratory Animals in Science and Teaching (LAST) accreditation and Modules 1,2 and 3 UK accreditation (ASPA)